MateiDumitrescu1/suplements/README.md

 L-Theanine (constant) - kicks in in 30-40 mins, peak effects after 60min. take any time
 Vitamin D3 (constant) - morning, but it's fine to take in the afternoon
 Vitamin B12 (constant) - in the morning, since it can be energizing
 Bacopa Moneri (constant) - take any time, splitting dose helps
+Q10 - might cause insomnia in some people, rare effect
 # good sites to buy suplements
 ostrovit
 nowfoods